 Insurance fraud is a federal offense.
 Soft fraud is usually a misdemeanor in most states.
 In these states, offenders may be sentenced to up to one year in prison and/or ordered to pay a fines, complete community service, or be put on probation.
 However, in Florida, most fraud cases are felonies.
 Therefore, whether a person is convicted of hard or soft fraud, he or she is much more likely to be sentenced to one year or longer in prison and/or ordered to pay a fine of $5,000 or more.
 An individual who is convicted of hard fraud in Florida may be sentenced to a maximum of 30 years imprisonment and ordered to pay up to $50,000 in fines.

-Charged in Ft Lauderdale or Naples?
+Charged in Ft Lauderdale or elsewhere in Broward County?

 People who embellish details on insurance claims are usually unaware that they may be charged with a felony and sentenced to time in prison if they are caught.
-Anyone who is under investigation for insurance fraud should immediately contact a Naples or Fort Lauderdale insurance fraud defense attorney to discuss the best way to respond to the accusation.
+Anyone who is under investigation for insurance fraud should immediately contact a Naples or Fort Lauderdale defense attorney to discuss the best way to respond to the accusation.
 Accused claimants should contact an attorney prior to speaking to investigators, if possible, as people often inadvertently reveal information during preliminary conversations that may later be used to obtain a conviction.
-In cases in which a person is wrongfully accused of insurance fraud, an experienced insurance fraud defense attorney can help the individual prove his or her lack of intent to commit fraud.
+In cases in which a person is wrongfully accused of insurance fraud, an experienced Broward County insurance fraud defense lawyer can help the individual prove his or her lack of intent to commit fraud.
 In any case, an attorney can advise the accused party of his or her legal options at every stage of the investigative and criminal court process.